- City Officials

 - Irrigation plan: Shows the layout of the sprinkler system and includes the sizes of pipes and spacing of sprinkler heads

 The number of copies required depends on the type of application submitted.
-Information regarding the number of copies and combination of plans required for each application can be obtained from the Development Permit Center, located at Long Beach City Hall on the fourth floor.
+Information regarding the number of copies and combination of plans required for each application can be obtained from the Development Permit Center, located at Long Beach City Hall on the second floor.
 You can also contact our Bureau by calling us at (562) 570-5237 during our office hours.